csarnevesht/sync-with-playwright/docs/README.design.sync.analyzer.md

   - When not specified: Falls back to default behavior

 - Default Behavior (when neither is specified):
-  - Uses `accounts/fuzzy.txt` as the default accounts file
+  - Uses `--dropbox-accounts` to list and process all Dropbox accounts
-  - If file doesn't exist or is empty, uses a default test account ("Andrews, Kathleen")
+  - No need to specify a file or single account
+  - Processes all accounts found in Dropbox

 #### Analysis Scope Options
 - `--dropbox-accounts`: List Dropbox accounts
   - When specified: Shows all Dropbox accounts
   - When not specified: Only processes accounts from source options
+  - Default behavior: This is the default when no account source is specified

 - `--dropbox-account-files`: List Dropbox account files
   - When specified: Shows files for each Dropbox account